cdrafael/cdrafael.github.io/projects/project-1.md

   - Robotics
   - PIC Microcontroller
   - C
-summary: My team designed and built an autonomouse stepper-motor mouse with the ability to traverse through a 16 x 16 maze
+summary: My team designed and built an autonomouse stepper-motor mouse with the ability to traverse through a 16 x 16 maze.
 ---

 <div class="ui small rounded images">